Awareness campaign concerning reserved parking spaces for the disabled

 Date: November 20, 2009

-Presentation at the annual conference of INDCP, entitled Disability and reserved parking, issues and challenges, given by Walter Zelaya, General Manager of MEMO-Que, and Eric Gilbert, peer councillor for the Quebec City area
+Presentation at the annual conference of INDCP, entitled Disability and reserved parking, issues and challenges, given by Walter Zelaya, General Director of MEMO-Qc, and Eric Gilbert, volunteer peer counselor for the Quebec City area

 In collaboration with 45 partners across the province (municipalities, local, regional groupings and police services), distribution of more than 600 posters and 17,500 leaflets concerning awareness.